mentalisttraceur/errnoname/README.md

   for `errno` names - maybe you know of a better way to get the latest ones for some system.

-* Chech if the errno list file is missing any of the `errno` names that exist on the systems you use.
+* Check if the errno list file is missing any of the `errno` names that exist on the systems you use.

 * Check if all `errno` names that might be equivalent